Our history

 2000

-In 2000, the Grand Sapin became the central symbol of the festive season on Place Kléber.
+In 2000, the Grand Sapin Christmas tree took its place on Place Kléber as the central symbol of the holiday season.
 Erected every winter, it embodies the light and generosity of Strasbourg, the Christmas Capital.

 -